aws-samples/aws-name-pronunciation/cdk/README.md

-# Welcome to your CDK TypeScript project
+# CDK Name-Pronunciation

-This is a blank project for TypeScript development with CDK.
+This is a project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.